 Although many drug-HLA gene associations have already been identified, there are many drugs where no genetic predisposing factors have yet been identified.
 For instance, a 2015 study which text-mined the FDA drug label database identified 259 small molecules or biologics which had SJS/TEN noted as a potential ADR [76].
 For many therapeutics, these reactions are rare (1 case per million new users in the case of ibuprofen[75]) but, given the sheer number of people taking some of these drugs, numbers worldwide are likely to be significant.
 Novel approaches to identify patients with these serious ADRs is going to be required, and this should include not only international collaborations, as already mentioned, but also use of AI techniques such as natural language processing to identify cases through electronic healthcare records, use of alternative sources of patient materials such as DNA from histopathology archives (with adequate clinical phenotype data), and working with disease-specific patient groups to identify patients via social media.

 Our understanding of immune-mediated ADRs is built on the assumption that the drug is acting in some way as the antigen, via one of three possible mechanisms: hapten/pro-hapten; pharmacological interaction (p-i) or altered peptide repertoire mechanisms.
 However, we now need to consider alternative mechanisms with the advent of immunotherapies which are increasingly being used in cancer and in diseases such as multiple sclerosis.
 Immune checkpoint inhibitors (ICIs) are monoclonal antibodies targeting 3 distinct proteins, which have a key role in regulating the immune system: PD-1 (e.g. pembrolizumab), PD-L1 (e.g. atezolizumab) and CTLA-4 (ipilimumab).
 Although these novel therapies have been transformational for some patients and for some types of malignancy, their use is also associated with a significant incidence of immune-mediated ADRs.
 These can affect many organ systems with the most frequently observed manifestations for the PD-1 inhibitor pembrolizumab affecting endocrine (15%), skin (9%), gastrointestinal (diarrhoea (7%)/ colitis 1%)), and pulmonary (5%) [77] systems.
-For the CTLA4 inhibitor ipilimumab, the ADR incidence appears higher and phenotype profile subtly different [78]., and the situation is being further complicated by the use of these drugs in combination, not only with each other, but also with conventional cytotoxic agents, whchi will change both the profile and frequency of adverse events.
+For the CTLA4 inhibitor ipilimumab, the ADR incidence appears higher and phenotype profile subtly different [78]., and the situation is being further complicated by the use of these drugs in combination, not only with each other, but also with conventional cytotoxic agents, which will change both the profile and frequency of adverse events.
 The mechanisms underlying these reactions are not fully understood, and further work would help to improve the benefit-harm ratio of these novel medicines in to order to increase their use and to stop early discontinuation in those patients showing benefit but with intolerable adverse effects.

 In conclusion, there has been significant progress over the last few years in identifying genetic factors predisposing to serious adverse reactions, which has also contributed to a better understanding of mechanisms.
 However, much more remains to be done.
 It is likely that what has been uncovered so far is the “low-hanging fruit”, and to identify the “fruit higher up the tree”, more novel methodologies for both patient identification and mechanistic understanding will be needed to reduce the burden of ADRs.